perfo-leskoz/junior-frontend-recruitment-task/README.md

 [Last.fm](https://www.last.fm/) is a well-known website which allows you to manage your music recommendation.

-**We would like to know which songs are currently the most popular in Poland and around the World.**
+**We would like to know which artists are currently the most popular in Poland and around the World.**

 Your task is create a website which allow us to check this data.

-Our website should looks like this:
+Our website should look like this:

 ![task preview](http://cdn.perfo.me/junior-frontend-recruitment-task-preview.png)